orcestra-campaign/book/orcestra_book/data.md

 The primary data distribution method for ORCESTRA is {term}`IPFS`.
 In short, any data is identified by a content identifier ({term}`CID`), which identifies (immutable) content in a verifiable way, but doesn't specify the data location.
-IPFS adds a mechanism to locate and retrieve the date, based on only the CID.
+IPFS adds a mechanism to locate and retrieve the data, based on only the CID.
 This means, the following code is sufficient to locate, retrieve, verify and open a dataset based on the CID:
 ```python
 xr.open_dataset("ipfs://bafybeiesyutuduzqwvu4ydn7ktihjljicywxeth6wtgd5zi4ynxzqngx4m", engine="zarr")